What is a Cultural Heritage Management Plan?

 Under the Aboriginal Heritage Regulations 2018, a CHMP is required when large developments and other high-impact activities in cultural heritage sensitive areas could cause significant harm to Aboriginal cultural heritage.

 - landforms and land categories that are generally regarded as more likely to have Aboriginal cultural heritage.

-You can find areas of cultural heritage sensitivity on the Aboriginal Cultural Heritage Register and Information System online map-external site.
+You can find areas of cultural heritage sensitivity on the Aboriginal Cultural Heritage Register and Information System online map.